 Women often develop strong communication and interpersonal skills.
 Several neuroscientific studies show that women use communication as a way for relationship building whereas men mostly communicate to inform their needs.

 Want to join the tribe of strong female communicators in the corporate world?
-The MA Global Marketing and Communications programme from the London College of Contemporary Arts can be an excellent course for you!
+The BA Fashion Management and Marketing programme from the London College of Contemporary Arts can be an excellent course for you!

-The global marketing and communications course can also develop your leadership and decision-making skills, positioning you to succeed in the global marketing world.
+The course can also develop your leadership and decision-making skills, positioning you to succeed in the global marketing world.
 You can also learn how to respond to marketing crises and lead successful promotional campaigns.

 Click here to learn how the programme can help you build your managerial career in the competitive marketing world.